Heat Safety Tips

 - Be aware of excessive heat watches and warnings.
 The National Weather Service will announce extreme heat by stating:

 - Excessive Heat Outlook Heads up!
 Extreme heat is possible three to five days from now.

 - Excessive Heat Watch Watch out!
 Extreme heat is expected within the next two to three days.

 - Excessive Heat Warning Warning!
 Extreme heat will occur today or tomorrow.

-James Winslow, MD, Emergency Medicine, would also like to remind people that those who do not normally work outside might be just as vulnerable to the heat as children and older adults since they are less accustomed to it.
+James Winslow, MD, Emergency Medicine, would also like to remind people that those who do not normally work outside might be just as vulnerable to the heat stroke and heat-related illnesses as children and older adults since they are less accustomed to it.
 Remember to take several breaks and drink plenty of water.

-In case of a heat-related emergency, get the individual to a cooler place and seek medical care by immediately calling 9-1-1 or your local emergency number for help.
+In case of a heat stroke or heat-related emergency, get the individual to a cooler place and seek medical care by immediately calling 9-1-1 or your local emergency number for help.